maibrittbergh/statisticalmanual/statisticalintroduction.md

 ## Section 3: Low Flow Periods

 How do we define *low flow*?
-Analogous to the interactive analysistool we define the low flow threshold quantile based.
+Analogous to the interactive analysis tool we define the low-flow threshold quantile-based.
 If 90% of all measured values are higher than a specific value, this value is the station-specific Q90-low flow threshold \[Laaha und Blöschl, 2006\].
+Usually, the threshold value Qs for low water lies in the range between the 70% (Q70) and the 95% quantile (Q95) \[Oestermann & Mudersbach, 2021\].

 ``` r
 Q90=quantile(data$COCHEM[,2],0.1)